vikilpet/mikrotik-interface-check/readme.md

 # Setup
 Just create script in `/system scripts` and set variables in `SETTINGS` to your liking.
 Variables are provided with comments and examples.

+Add a task to the scheduler with short interval.
+The script won't run twice anyway.

+    `/system script run Check_ISP1`

 You can use this firewall rule to test the script: